fieldfoundry/fieldfoundry.github.io/content/en/contact.md

 # Contact us

 Have a question or a project in mind?
-We'd love to hear from you.
+Let's talk.

 {{< /brick_title >}}
 {{< brick_contact >}}